virgo47/vexpressed/docs/data-types.md

 Any types that can be compared (implementing Java `Comparable`) can also be compared using relational operations but types on both sides must be the same, otherwise runtime failure during expression evaluation occurs.

+List constructor (e.g. `[1, 2, 3]`) produces `OBJECT`.
+There is no further special treatment of collections beyond their creation - this is all left up for custom functions/operators.